pancho-dev/pancho-dev/content/posts/multinode-k8s-ignite-k3s.md

 date: 2020-05-17T18:22:05-03:00
 draft: true
 ---
-Sometimes if you are working with kubernetes, or developing applications that require a multinode setup to test some functionality running a multinode cluster is a must, in some cases you could use kind which you can spin up multinode/multimaster clusters, however there might be scenarios were you still need to test or develop functions that need the real feel of a cluster with multiple nodes.
+Sometimes if you are working with kubernetes, or developing applications that require a multinode setup to test some functionality running a multinode cluster is a must, in some cases you could use [kind](https://kind.sigs.k8s.io/docs/user/quick-start/) which you can spin up multinode/multimaster clusters on docker, however there might be scenarios were you still need to test or develop functions that need the real feel of a cluster with multiple nodes.
-In the past I have run this in my local environment running vms with vagrant and virtualbox that worked very well, and I still use it for some special scenarios.
-But I needed something I could run more workers/masters on my local laptop one clear example I wanted to test the postgres operator from crunchydata (https://access.crunchydata.com/documentation/postgres-operator) that allows to create a postgres cluster with a stanby cluster in a different k8s cluster.
-Or try kilo (https://github.com/squat/kilo) to setup encrypted communications between pods and test the multidatacenter setup.
-Also if you want to play with CNI plugins or some advanced features this setup allows more felxibility to do so.
+In the past I have run this in my local environment running vms with vagrant and virtualbox, that worked very well, and I still use it for some special scenarios.
+But I needed something I could run more workers/masters on my local laptop.
+One clear example is that I wanted to test the [postgres operator from crunchydata](https://access.crunchydata.com/documentation/postgres-operator) that allows to create a postgres cluster with a stanby cluster in a different k8s cluster.
+Or try [kilo](https://github.com/squat/kilo) to setup encrypted communications between pods and test the multi cluster setup.
+Another use case was that I wanted to play with CNI plugins or some use some other advanced features, and the setup I will explain in this post allows more felxibility to do so.
 My need could be solved by vagrant and virtualbox, and in fact is a great aproach and very easy to setup everything as code in an automated fashion.
-But I wanted to take my laptop to the next level with something more efficient and I found a great project that allows to run firecracker https://firecracker-microvm.github.io/ micro-vms in a way that is very similar to running docker containers.
-The projetc is called ignite (https://github.com/weaveworks/ignite) and you will have in no time vms running using very little resources which allows to run much more worker nodes and multiple clusters at the same time.
+But I wanted to take my laptop to the next level with something more efficient and I found a great project that allows to run [firecracker](https://firecracker-microvm.github.io/) micro-vms in a way that is very similar to running docker containers.
+The project is called [ignite](https://github.com/weaveworks/ignite) and you will have in no time vms running using very little resources which allows to run much more worker nodes and multiple clusters at the same time.
 We will install ignite in our ubuntu laptop/desktop/server and run a 3 node kubernetes cluster.
 The following have been tested in my ubuntu 18.04 server I run at home.

 ## Requirements

-- adm64 linux machine (No mac support at the moment as firecracker relies on linux kvm).
-It should be technically possible to run on arm64 as there are binaries for firecracked and some distributions support kvm on arm platforms.
+- amd64 linux machine (No mac support at the moment as firecracker relies on linux kvm).
+It should be technically possible to run on arm64 as there are binaries for firecracker and some distributions support kvm on arm platforms.
 I have tried to run on an ubuntu 18.04 and got ignite to work but I was not able to run a vm yet (probably need to build my own image an kernel with arm support)
 - Ubuntu 18.04 (same steps should work in 20.04 or other ubuntu versions without many changes)
-- console and root access to the host where we will install everything
+- console or ssh and root access to the host where we will install everything
 - internet access to be able to pull images and software